Skip to main content

 Formatting and Editing

-After an insight is created, use chat to:
+After an analysis runs, use chat to:

 • Simplify content